rapidez/docs/src/3.x/upgrading.md

 ### Colors

 The colors got new names, see the [color docs](theming.md#colors).
 You could upgrade to those new classes by replacing them in overwritten and custom Blade templates; have a look at the [color names refactor PR](https://github.com/rapidez/core/pull/622) for examples.
 An easier approach is to merge those new colors with your existing colors in the `tailwind.config.js`.
-That way you're existing and new colors work.
+That way your existing and new colors work.

 ### Z-indexes